Campaigning in the 2008 Austrian legislative election: Inflation, rising prices, transport

 Inflation was seen as a major election topic.
 Discussions over solutions to the problem of rising prices began back in February 2008.
 Gusenbauer proposed to support households with €100 as an offset to the rising prices (known as the Gusi-Hunderter); the ÖVP was against this proposal and supported the abolishment of charges instead.
 In the end, the coalition compromised by increasing the mileage allowance (Kilometergeld) and the commuter lump sum payment (Pendlerpauschale) and by lowering the unemployed contribution (Arbeitslosenbeiträge) for those who earn least.
 Furthermore, the cost of the autobahn vignette was not raised, which relieved Austrian motorists by at least €8.4 million.

-The ÖVP saw the lowering of brokerage commissions and the charges for arrears letters of debt collection agencies and winter fuel payments for lower-income households as appropriate measures against the inflation.
+The ÖVP saw the lowering of brokerage commissions and the charges for arrears letters of debt collection agencies and winter fuel payments for lower-income households as appropriate measures against inflation.
 The SPÖ proposed a stricter controlling of prices in addition to the reduction of brokerage commissions.
-FPÖ and BZÖ saw the main problem in the rising fuel prices; the FPÖ demanded a ceiling price for fuel, while the BZÖ in addition wanted to reduce taxes on fuels.
+FPÖ and BZÖ saw the main problem in the rising fuel prices; the FPÖ demanded a ceiling price for fuel, while the BZÖ, in addition, wanted to reduce taxes on fuels.
 The BZÖ announced a people's initiative (Volksbegehren) calling for a stop to rising prices (by capping the price of fuel and reducing taxes on fuel, drugs and food); however, due to the necessary timeframe, the period during which people would be able to sign for the initiative would only start after the election, thus limiting its potential impact.
 "Ecology against inflation" was the concept proposed by the Greens; the Greens wanted to facilitate the changeover to renewable energy in order to reduce energy prices.
 The Greens stated that the rising oil price, which was the main reason for the high inflation, would quickly nullify other attempts at relief (like tax reductions, winter fuel payments or a higher commuter lump sum payment).
 The lower inflation would also come at a high cost through a higher trade deficit.
 In contrast, the Greens called for a conversion of oil and gas heating to wood heatings and for a prescribed redevelopment of badly insulated residential houses to reduce energy consumption and thereby costs.
 On 25 August 2008, the Greens called for a strong increase in funding for public transport, for a nationwide lorry toll and for a moratorium on road construction.